Our off-site Research Farm is a unique and versatile facility for the study of sheep nutrition, health and reproductive biology.

 - Academic and research resources of NZ’s highest ranked University.

-- Local specialist veterinary consultation for sheep breeding and health.
+- Local specialist veterinary consultation for sheep breeding and health management planning.

 - Fully automated power back-up; health and safety audited.